Efferent-Health/efferent-health.github.io/ReleaseNotes/eVue5.25/index.md

 <img width=500 src="shortcuts.gif">

-### HIPAA warning for Dummy guests
+### HIPAA warning for Anonymous guests

-The HIPAA warning has been implemented for dummy guests.
-These users will now be required to accept HIPAA conditions when opening a shared link or QR, protecting shared patient information.
+The HIPAA warning has been implemented for anonymous guests.
+These users will now be required to read and accept HIPAA conditions when opening a shared link or QR, protecting shared patient information.

 ### "Save as key image" option for Knee